 Appellant – A person who appeals

-Base-Funded Programs – Comprising the following programs: Anesthesia Assistant, Cardiovascular Perfusion, Diagnostic Cytology, Genetics technology, Magnetic Resonance Imaging, Medical Laboratory Science, Nuclear Medicine and Molecular Imaging Technology joint with University of Toronto, Radiation Therapy joint with Laurentiam Univeristy, Radiation therapy joint with University of Toronto, Radiological Technology joint with Univeristy of Toronto, Respiratory Therapy, and Ultrasound.
+Base-Funded Programs – Comprising the following programs: Anesthesia Assistant, Cardiovascular Perfusion, Diagnostic Cytology, Genetics Technology, Magnetic Resonance Imaging, Medical Laboratory Science, Nuclear Medicine and Molecular Imaging Technology joint with University of Toronto, Radiation Therapy joint with Laurentian University, Radiation Therapy joint with University of Toronto, Radiological Technology joint with University of Toronto, Respiratory Therapy, and Ultrasound.

 Business Days – Refers to normal working days at Michener, excluding Saturdays, Sundays and designated Michener and/or public holidays.

 Faculty members from an alternate program – Persons from a program other than the appellant’s program and who are unfamiliar with the student.

 Germane – relevant or useful to the appeal process or hearing.

 Hearing – The scheduled time at which a formal appeal is heard.